Knee replacement | Beacon Health System Knee replacement | Beacon Health System

 One of the most common reasons for knee replacement surgery is serious pain from joint damage.
 Joint damage is often caused by wear-and-tear arthritis, also called osteoarthritis.
 An artificial knee joint has metal caps to resurface the thighbone and shinbone, and high-density plastic to replace damaged cartilage.
 Each of these artificial parts is called a prosthesis.

 Knee replacement surgery replaces parts of injured or worn-out knee joints.
-The surgery can help ease pain and make the knee work better.
+This also is known as knee arthroplasty.
 During the surgery, damaged bone and cartilage are replaced with parts made of metal and plastic.

-To decide whether a knee replacement is right for you, a surgeon checks your knee's range of motion, stability, and strength.
+Knee replacement surgery can help ease pain and make the knee work better.
+To decide whether a knee replacement is right for you, a surgeon checks your knee's range of motion, stability and strength.
 X-rays help show the extent of damage.

 Why it's done